 Judgment

-The House of Lords unanimously dismissed the appeal, holding that an employer can be vicariously liable for harassment committed by an employee in the course of their employment.
-The judgment affirmed that vicarious liability is a common law principle that applies to breaches of statutory obligations unless the statute expressly or by necessary implication excludes it.
+The House of Lords unanimously dismissed the Trust’s appeal, holding that employers can be vicariously liable for harassment committed by employees in the course of their employment under the 1997 Act.

 Implications